 For relayed links, all underlying direct links in which a non-euro area EEA SSS acts as issuer SSS must fulfil the criterion in the first paragraph of point (b).
 In a relayed link where both the intermediary SSS and the issuer SSS are non-euro area EEA SSSs, the NCB of the Member State in which the investor SSS operates must set up and maintain appropriate contractual or other legally binding arrangements with the euro area operator of the investor SSS.
-These contractual or other legally binding arrangements must stipulate not only the obligation of the euro area SSS operator to implement the provisions laid down in Section II in its legal arrangements with the non-euro area EEA operator of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements of the intermediary SSS to implement the non-euro area EEA operator of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements with the non-euro area EEA operator of the issuer SSS.
+These contractual or other legally binding arrangements must stipulate not only the obligation of the euro area SSS operator to implement the provisions laid down in Section II in its legal arrangements with the non-euro area EEA operator of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements of the intermediary SSS to implement the non-euro area EEA operator of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements with the non-euro area EEA operator section II in its contractual or other legally binding arrangements with the non-euro area EEA operator of the intermediary SSS to implement the legal provisions laid down in Section II in its contractual or other legally binding arrangements with the non-euro area EEA operator of the issuer SSS.